dart-lang/leak_tracker/doc/leak_tracking/DETECT.md

 from all instrumented classes.
 To enable leak tracking for your entire test suite and to configure leak tracking settings:

-1. Add dev_dependency on leak_tracker.
-Put 'any' instead of version, because leak_tracker version is defined by version of Flutter SDK you have.
+1. Add dev_dependency on `leak_tracker_flutter_testing`.
+Put `any` instead of version, because the version is defined by your Flutter SDK.

 ```yaml
 dev_dependencies: